discord-login-extention/discord-login-extention/README.md

-# Login to discord with token extention
+# Login to discord with token extension